 For example, warming or changes in precipitation patterns can alter the distribution of mosquitoes, which are vectors of numerous human pathogenic diseases.
-In recent decades, geographic changes in have been linked to these climatic hazards.
+In recent decades, geographic changes in outbreaks of mosquito-borne diseases such as malaria and dengue have been linked to these climatic hazards.

 2) Climate-related hazards bring people closer to pathogens.